swichers/code-management-scripts/docs/git-overlap.md

 ```

 **START_COMMIT** The starting commit hash, branch, or tag to begin reviewing
 commits from.
-This can be any valid identifier, including things such as `HEAD`
+This can be any valid identifier, including `HEAD` or
- or `mybranch~15`.
+`mybranch~15`.

 **END_COMMIT** The ending commit hash, branch, or tag to stop reviewing commits
 from.

 ## Example